 1. Home equity loans offer much better interest rates than other loans and credit cards.

-2. Home equity loans are easier to secure than other types of loans.
+5. Home equity loans are easier to qualify for than other types of loans.

 With a home equity loan, your home serves as collateral and helps guarantee loan repayment.
 Because of this, they are often easier to qualify for than unsecured loans.
 This can be especially helpful if your credit score has taken a hit due to your mounting debt.